Skip to content

 EventCatalog

-autotel-eventcatalog diffs an EventCatalog against an autotel snapshot of what your tests actually emit, and fails the PR when the catalog and the runtime disagree.
+autotel-eventcatalog diffs an EventCatalog against an autotel snapshot of what your tests emit, and fails the PR when the catalog and the runtime disagree.

 Two pieces: